-It causes an out-of-body experience (OBE), a sensation of having left their body and able to see things from elsewhere.
-Sometimes floating up and being able to view one’s unconscious body while witnessing a journey to Heaven, a beautiful place with spiritual beings, meeting previously deceased friends and relatives, and feeling a loving presence that may be considered to be God.
+It causes an out-of-body experience (OBE), a sensation of having left one's body and seeing things from elsewhere.
+Sometimes floating up and being able to view one’s unconscious body while witnessing a journey to Heaven, a beautiful place with spiritual beings, meeting previously deceased friends and relatives, and feeling a loving presence that could be considered God.

-Anyway, I've found in my research other examples of NDE where people actually experienced something totally unexpected and contrary to their cultural beliefs.
-But even in those cases there was always a common theme of serenity and peace.1
+Anyway, I've found in my research other examples of NDE where people experienced something totally unexpected and contrary to their cultural beliefs.
+But even in those cases, there was always a common theme of serenity and peace.1

-I had always believed there were good scientific explanations for the out-of-body journeys to an after-life described by so many people who had a near death experience.
+I had always believed there were good scientific explanations for the out-of-body journeys to an afterlife described by so many people who had a near-death experience.
 However, I never let my beliefs stand in the way of research.
-I found it interesting to examine the documented cases of NDE.
+It was interesting to examine the documented cases.

-I found numerous documented cases of out-of-body experiences where the experiencer (as they are called) describe in detail what went on around them during the time they were clinically dead.
-In addition, those medical personnel and others who know them confirm these descriptions to be accurate.
+I found numerous examples of out-of-body experiences where the experiencer (as they are called) describes in detail what went on around them during the time they were clinically dead, and the medical personnel confirmed these descriptions to be accurate.

-Is this evidence of the survival of consciousness after death?
+Is that evidence of the survival of consciousness after death?
 Or are there other explanations for this phenomenon?

-I just referred to a term “clinically dead.”
-Before I continue talking about the possibility of consciousness after death, I owe you an explanation of how doctors consider a person dead.
+I just referred to the term “clinically dead” a moment ago.
+Before I continue talking about the possibility of consciousness after death, let's review how doctors consider a person dead.

 What Is Death?

-This was really not very accurate and caused a lot of burials of live people.
-Do you know where the term "saved by the bell" came from?
+That was not very accurate and caused a lot of burials of live people.
+Do you know where the term "saved by the bell" originated?

 A bell would be placed above coffins in graveyards, with a string passing through to the coffin.
 If the buried person wakes up, he or she can pull the string and ring the bell.
-A guard would hear the bell during his "graveyard shift" and order the coffin to be immediately dug up.
+A guard would hear the ringing during his "graveyard shift" and order personnel to quickly dig up the coffin.

 Modern medicine has expressed different definitions of death, but still without any agreement to accuracy.
 For that matter, the definition of death is different in various countries.2

-The following is the most common criteria that is the best acceptable method practiced to determine death.3
+The following three criteria are the most common that is the best acceptable method practiced to determine death.3

-This is still all based on theory.
-One may still be alive when thought to be dead and we are just using the wrong definition.
+That is, however, all based on theory.
+One may still be alive when thought to be dead, and we are just using the wrong definition.

-Modern medicine has already reached the stage, in some cases, where people are brought back after all hope has been lost.
-Does this mean that doctors can actually bring a dead person back to life?
-Or does it mean that we’re still getting it wrong and our criteria for determining death is still not correct.
+Modern medicine has reached the stage, in some cases, where people are brought back after all hope has been lost.
+Does this mean that doctors can bring a dead person back to life?
+Or does it mean that we’re still getting it wrong, and our criteria for determining death are still not correct?

 Is Death The End of Consciousness?